Syllabus#

 Grading#

-Your final grade will be a combination of a mid-term exam (20%), a final exam (50%), assignments (0%), and a programming project (30%).
-Participation in both exams, handing in and presenting the programming project, and at least one assignment presentation are necessary to pass the class.
+Your final grade will be a combination of a mid-term exam (20%), a final exam (50%), and a programming project (30%).
+Participation in both exams, handing in and presenting the programming project, at least one assignment presentation, and completing at least 50% of the quizzes are necessary to pass the class.
+At the beginning of the course, you will be assigned to small groups of 3-5 students.
+For the programming project and the assingment presentations, you will work in these groups.

-4. Towards the beginning of November, you will be given a programming project, on which you will work several weeks.
-You will have to present your code packages to the class on 13.12.2024 and hand in the final packages before Christmas.
+5. After the midterm, you will be assigned a programming project, on which you will work as a group over several weeks.
+You will have to present your code packages to the class on 27.01.2025 and hand in the final packages before the presentation.
 To make sure that you make good progress on your project and to receive feedback while you are working on your code, there will be intermediate deadlines that will be announced later.
 Your project grade will consist of an individual component (50%) and a group component (50%).

 Weekly lesson plan#

-• Week 01 (01-04 Oct) - Welcome and getting started with Python and the command line
+• Week 01 (Mon 06/Tue 07 Oct) - Welcome and getting started with Python and the command line

-• Week 03 (14-18 Oct) - Floating point arithmetics and introduction to numpy
+• Week 04 (Mon 27/Tue 28 Oct) - Assignment 04, Floating point arithmetics and introduction to numpy